 Most people who go touring on their ebikes do so on a hardtail mountain bike, as this would give them a good balance of capability as well as comfort for mixed terrain riding.
 This also gives you the option to run a rear rack with panniers on the back if need be.
 However, if you're not a fan of high top tubes, we also have step through hard tail mountain bikes available too.
-There are handy extras of touring with a ebike as well, such as being able to charge your phone through your bike.
+There are handy extras of touring with a ebike as well, such as being able to charge your phone and power your lights through your bike's battery and getting a Bosch display that has mapping capablities built into it.

 If you're wanting to do more long distance tours you might want to consider a dual battery system from Riese & Müller, which is the best way of significantly increasing your battery capacity.
 The dual battery system charge and discharge evenly so that both batteries have the same amount of use, which means they both last better in the long run.
 Of course it does add a fair bit of weight, but having that weight on the bike rather than in a bag is ideal if you need a second battery anyway.